nyxxxie/serenity/docs/dev/life_of_a_bug.md

 # Life of a Bug
-This document describes the lifes-cycle of a bug, from discovery to fix.
+This document describes the lifes-cycle of a bug from discovery to fix.
 It is meant to be useful for anyone who either wants to report a bug or anyone who wants to patch some bugs.

 ## Discovery
 When a bug is discovered, it should be submitted to the issue tracker on Github.
-Use the [bug report template](docs/bug_template.txt) to ensure we get all the information necessary to figure out what the problem is, and please keep an eye out for any additional questions we might have.
+Use the [bug report template](docs/dev/bug_template.txt) to ensure we get all the information necessary to figure out what the problem is, and please keep an eye out for any additional questions we might have.